 - Might be a little bit overpriced

 SE Big Ripper 29 is a real shiny retro alternative.
 It can easily be compared to a glossy vintage Chevy.
 This bike is a perfect purchase for adults with an outstanding shiny frame and some great features.
-In details, the frame is quite a large one, made from aluminum with Floval tubing and a looptail rear end which gives it a great extraordinary look.
+In detail, the frame is quite a large one, made from aluminum with Floval tubing and a looptail rear end which gives it a great extraordinary look.
 The paint job on the frame is just a beautiful one – shiny red & chrome coloring.

 This bike is equipped with Full Cr-Mo Landing Gear forks, double-wall rims, Vee Speedster tires, and a brand new Lightning Bolt snap padset.
 The crankset is a custom one – SE 3-pc V-Ridge cranks with alloy SE sprocket, but what is best about this crankset is that you will not see another one as good looking as this one.